-- Provide for any changes resulting from the Parks Network Strategy in our next 10-year plan (2012-22) - Maintain current service levels in our parks and forests in the meantime - Develop a Regional Open Space Strategy, as part of the Wellington Regional Strategy, to promote a coordinated approach to open space development across the region
+- Provide for any changes resulting from the Parks Network Strategy in our next 10-year plan (2012-22) - Maintain current service levels in our parks and forests in the meantime

 FLOOD PROTECTION

 There are four major river systems in the region (Ruamahanga, Hutt, Otaki and Waikanae rivers) and a whole complex of smaller river systems that pose a range of flood and erosion risks.
 Flooding is only a risk when it affects people, property and the productive use the of land.